snow-stone/hexo/source/_posts/LinuxCheatSheet.md

 # find directories in . and grep the str (**fast**)
 $ find . -type d | grep "2"
 # (**slower**) but only will not produce results of sub directory of '2' as the previous one did.
-$ find . -type d -name '2' -print
+$ find . -type d -name '2' -print  # dry run
+$ find . -type d -name '2' -delete # this wont work !! instead : xxx | xargs rm -r 是有效的

-# find file matching pattern then delete them.
+# find file matching pattern (dry run) then delete them.
+$ find . -type f -name 'plotoverline.*.csv' -print
 $ find . -type f -name 'plotoverline.*.csv' -delete
 # find in somedir all subdirectories and chmod to defaut 775
 $ find somedir -type d -exec chmod 775 {} \;